-There are some diets out there that are built for the long term, and then there are the ones that only work in the sense that you need to drop a few pounds before a big event or to kick start your long term weight loss goals.
-One of the tried, tested, and true recipes that falls into the latter category is the Cabbage Soup Diet – A diet in which you stick to an incredibly strict eating schedule, while consume as much of the ‘miracle’ cabbage soup for an entire week.
-With this method you could potentially lose more than ten pounds, but is it really worth it?
+Some diets out there are built for the long term, and then there are the ones that only work in the sense that you need to drop a few pounds before a big event or to kick-start your long-term weight loss goals.
+One of the tried, tested, and true recipes that fall into the latter category is the Cabbage Soup Diet – A diet in which you stick to an incredibly strict eating schedule while consuming as much of the ‘miracle’ cabbage soup for an entire week.
+With this method, you could potentially lose more than ten pounds, but is it really worth it?

-Obviously, there are vegetarian and vegan versions of this diet as well as more versions for herbivores.
+Obviously, there are vegetarian and vegan versions of this diet.
 You also need to remember to drink plenty of water while you’re on the diet.

 Are There Any Health Risks?

-For the average person, using the seven day Cabbage soup diet is generally safe.
-Not only will you shed your water weight while on this diet, but most versions of it could actually double as a cleanse, helping you to get rid of any toxins that have built up in your system.
+For the average person, using the seven-day Cabbage soup diet is generally safe.
+Not only will you shed your water weight while on this diet, but most versions of it could double as a cleanse, helping you to get rid of any toxins that have built up in your system.

-Keep in mind that because you’ll be eating a lot of fruits and vegetables, you’ll be expelling a lot of gas.
-You might also experience headaches and/or moodiness while on the diet because your body will be begging you for more calories.
+Remember that because you’ll be eating a lot of fruits and vegetables, you’ll be expelling a lot of gas.
+You might also experience headaches and/or moodiness while on the diet because your body will beg you for more calories.
 Lightheadedness, fatigue, and frequent urination are some of the other risks involved.

-If you do choose to put yourself on this diet, you shouldn’t follow it for more than seven days because although it might look like it at first, the cabbage soup diet doesn’t have optimal nutritional value.
+If you choose to put yourself on this diet, you shouldn’t follow it for more than seven days because although it might look like it initially, the cabbage soup diet doesn’t have optimal nutritional value.

-If you have one of those once in a lifetime big events to go to, if you want to do a cleanse just to help you get rid of any toxins that have built up in your system, or if you just want to jump start your diet because bikini season has started, then the Cabbage Soup Diet probably isn’t going to hurt you as long as you remember to only stay on it for a week.
-Above and beyond all else, with this diet – as with any diet – you need to remember to listen to your body, it knows you best.
+If you have one of those once-in-a-lifetime big events to go to, if you want to do a cleanse to help you get rid of any toxins that have built up in your system, or if you just want to jump-start your diet because bikini season has started, then the Cabbage Soup Diet probably isn’t going to hurt you as long as you remember to only stay on it for a week.
+Above and beyond all else, with this diet – as with any diet – you need to remember to listen to your body; it knows you best.

-The Cabbage Soup Diet is the definition of a crash diet, so expect the weight that fell off you to find its way back to you in almost no time at all, especially if you don’t correct the dietary and exercise mistakes that led you to the excess weight in the first place.
-But if all you need is to lose ten pounds to fit into that dress for the big event next weekend, it’s definitely an option.
+The Cabbage Soup Diet is the definition of a crash diet, so expect the weight that fell off you to find it’s way back to you in almost no time at all, especially if you don’t correct the dietary and exercise mistakes that led you to the excess weight in the first place.
+But if all you need is to lose ten pounds to fit into that dress for next weekend’s big event, it’s definitely an option.